axshaw/projectGreenhouse/README.md

 Data Relay
 ==========
-The data relay collects readings from the remotes and passes it through nodejs Nodejs organises websockets to allow live reporting and also data stores
+The data relay collects readings from the remotes and passes it through websockets to allow live reporting and data storage

 Client Scripts
 ==============